ringecosystem/collaboration/grant/projects/evolutionland.md

 Evolution Land will provide the following to Darwinia and Crab community:

 - Latest version including PVE, equipment, and profession gameplay
-- Continously update on Columbus continent
+- Continuously update on Columbus continent
 - Farm pool for users to stake $xRING
 - 70% of profit will return to users